-In IAM terms, a directory is a heirarchical collection of attributes tuned to accommodate extremely fast searches and high throughput (to the order or 100,000 searches per second).
-Harvard's LDAP directory (the acronym stands for Lightweight Directory Access Protocol) acts as the official University attribute authority — a hub for applications to obtain contact and profile data, which they can then use for authorizing users of an application, populating forms, or a variety of other actions.
+An LDAP directory is a hierarchical collection of attributes tuned to accommodate extremely fast searches and high throughput (along the order of 100,000 searches per second).
+HUIT’s LDAP directory (the acronym stands for Lightweight Directory Access Protocol) acts as an official University attribute authority for Harvard University ID (HUID) holders and Extended ID (XID) holders.

-The University LDAP contains profile data about HUID holders, and to a much lesser extent, for XID holders.
+The University LDAP Service offers a range of attribute data which vary according by populations.
 Available data on XID holders is limited to name, email, login, and expiration date.
-Available data on HUID holders extends to multiple variations on name, all more core indicative and contact data, privacy data, and job and/or student status information.
-More than 100 attributes are available.
+However, data on HUID holders extends to multiple variations on name, all more core indicative and contact data, privacy data, job and/or student status information, and limited set of attributes for Alumni.
 Current uses of LDAP include:

-- Enhance applications with data (pre-populated forms to reduce data entry for users)
+- Enhancement of applications with data, such as pre-populating forms to reduce user data entry

-- Obtain data for administrative use (e.g. billing system at Library)
+- Enabling access to administrative data for use by a billing system

 Requesting Access to LDAP